tayganr/purviewlab/modules/module02.md

 <div align="right"><a href="#module-02---register--scan">↥ back to top</a></div>

+## :mortar_board: Knowledge Check

+1. What type of object can help organize data sources into logical groups?

+    A ) Buckets
+    B ) Collections
+    C ) Groups

+2. At which point does Azure Purview begin to populate the data map with assets?

+    A ) After an Azure Purview account is created
+    B ) After a Data Source has been registered
+    C ) After a Data Source has been scanned

+3. Which of the following attributes is not automatically assigned to an asset as a result of the system-built scanning functionality?

+    A ) Technical Metadata (e.g. Fully Qualified Name, Path, Schema, etc)
+    B ) Glossary Terms (e.g. column `Sales Tax` is tagged with the `Sales Tax` glossary term)
+    C ) Classifications (e.g. column `ccnum` is tagged with the `Credit Card Number` classification)

+<div align="right"><a href="#module-01---create-an-azure-purview-account">↥ back to top</a></div>

 ## :tada: Summary

 This module provided an overview of how to create a collection, register a source, and trigger a scan.